sai3010/slot_validation/README.md

 }'
 ```

-## API to validate a slot with a numeric value extracted and constraints on the value extracted.
+## To validate a slot with a numeric value extracted and constraints on the value extracted.

 ```bash
 curl --location --request POST 'http://localhost:8000/slot_numeric' \